eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_22_By_heart.md

 And he promptly handed the sheet of paper to the gaoler.

-Finding that he could not remember a word of the letter either, the gaoler replied: 'The light is indeed dim, sire.
+Finding that he could not remember a word of the letter either, the gaoler replied: 'The light is indeed dim, **sire**.
 I must get my glasses.'

 With this, he hurried off the stage.